tebs85/lambda/README.md

 4. Add the required packages

-5. Zip file and upload to AWS
+5. Zip folder and upload to AWS Lambda